dimagi/xform-spec/_sections/35-setvalue.md

 | event              | description |
 |--------------------|-------------|
 | xforms-ready       | Occurs when the forms viewing application has finished the initial set up of all XForms constructs and is ready for user interaction.
 | xforms-revalidate  | Occurs when the viewing application validates all instance data in a particular model.
+This is the last event to occur before submitting (or saving a final record) and could be considered a 'record-complete' event.
-| jr-insert          | Occurs a repeat element has been inserted. [review](# "only the first instance of each repeat?")
+| jr-insert          | Occurs when a repeat element creates a new element.
+The evaluation context is that of the **new** element for that repeat.